domasvz1/DO-Shop-ASP.NET-MVC/README.md

 So far what has been done:
+- Empty webpager created

 -----------------------------------------------------------------------

-[0.3.2 release] Merging 0.3 admin panel to master
+ # 0.3 Release [done, but Lacks documentation]

 Decided to work on another branch and this needs to be in master.
 Since this branch is not done yet, will merge everything that was corrected and since it was a lot, decided to merge.

 The idea about this release:

-Started implementing Admin Index Panel with Winkel bootstrap and redoing everything with its styling suggestions;
+- Started implementing Admin Index Panel with Winkel bootstrap and redoing everything with its styling suggestions;
-Made sure that pictures would be clickable for admin and that it would display admin pictures;
+- Made sure that pictures would be clickable for admin and that it would display admin pictures;
-Made sure that If item has no proper picture, a proper picture would be displayed from content;
+- Made sure that If item has no proper picture, a proper picture would be displayed from content;
-The Layout of ItemInformation was completely redone;
+- The Layout of ItemInformation was completely redone;
-Implemented picture modification in ItemModification page;
+- Implemented picture modification in ItemModification page;
-Redone the layout changes on Modification and Information pages of Items;
+- Redone the layout changes on Modification and Information pages of Items;
-Make so that items would be clickable in the admin's index panel and hoverable too;
+- Make so that items would be clickable in the admin's index panel and hoverable too;
-In ModifyItems Change "Save Item" and "Back" buttons implemented functionality and styling;
+- In ModifyItems Change "Save Item" and "Back" buttons implemented functionality and styling;
-Admin Index Page Layout changes;
+- Admin Index Page Layout changes;
-In the Admin Panel Page, the sidebar should implement functions with items, user and orders, Making sidebar options clickable;
+- In the Admin Panel Page, the sidebar should implement functions with items, user and orders, Making sidebar options clickable;
-In the Admin Panel Page, implemented sidebar functions with items, user and orders;
+- In the Admin Panel Page, implemented sidebar functions with items, user and orders;
-Made Importing functionality and sample layout page;
+- Made Importing functionality and sample layout page;
-Refactored"Title" to "Headline" to make more sense, Title doesn't sound good;
+- Refactored"Title" to "Headline" to make more sense, Title doesn't sound good;
-Changed the login panel to admins and make it similar to user login;
+- Changed the login panel to admins and make it similar to user login;
-Implemented Navigation Bar's list where the different pages are being displayed logic for the different states;
+- Implemented Navigation Bar's list where the different pages are being displayed logic for the different states;
-Redone admins login and admins top bar ( needs some work though);
+- Redone admins login and admins top bar ( needs some work though);
-Fixed frontend warnings about nav element in the HTML documents;
+- Fixed frontend warnings about nav element in the HTML documents;

 Bug fixes:

-[Issue #05] Fixed - If Item has no category, the admin panel doesn't display anything in the category section [Issue #07] Admin panel when selecting functionality button nearby, the board spawns nearby first button every time [Issue #4] "Save Item" functionality in the admin panel doesn't work [Issue #1] Admins Login Text is in the middle of the column, no more [Issue #2] When pressed on login column, the column border disappears
+- [Issue #05] Fixed - If Item has no category, the admin panel doesn't display anything in the category section
+- [Issue #07] Admin panel when selecting functionality button nearby, the board spawns nearby first button every time
+- [Issue #4] "Save Item" functionality in the admin panel doesn't work
+- [Issue #1] Admins Login Text is in the middle of the column, no more
+- [Issue #2] When pressed on login column, the column border disappears

 -----------------------------------------------------------------------

-[Version 0.2 released]
+## Release 0.2 [done]

 - Added Country and City classes and implemented the architecture in the Business Object, Data access, Presentation Layers
 - Added MobilePhone field in the Business Object, Data access, database also Presentation Layer